Alphanovel App

 Culver laughed and stomped his feet against the boards to force circulation through his feet.

 The fighting had been bad when it had started, after Pearl Harbor – but even worse was the waiting.
 In the waiting lay cold and stagnation, both of which were best avoided if a guy were to keep his feet and toes healthy.
 The rot set in from the bottom up most times.
 First the toes, then the feet.
-Legs followed by hips, by dick, by belly – by that point you were dead or you wanted to be.
+Legs followed by hips, by d*ck, by belly – by that point you were dead or you wanted to be.
 Gangrene and disease killed almost as many men each day as the Germans did.

 “No, I don't think the Krauts are gonna give up yet.
 They've got a good thing going trying to rebuild the Roman Empire.
 Would you give up if you were that close to a goal that big?”